openmpf/openmpf-docker/README.md

 ### Pull or Build the OpenMPF Docker Images

-The simplest way to get started is to follow the steps in the "Quick Start" section of the documentation for the OpenMPF Workflow Manager image on [Docker Hub](https://hub.docker.com/r/openmpf/openmpf_workflow_manager).
+The recommended way to get started is to follow the steps in the "Quick Start" section of the documentation for the OpenMPF Workflow Manager image on [Docker Hub](https://hub.docker.com/r/openmpf/openmpf_workflow_manager).
 That will instruct you to pull and deploy prebuilt runtime images.
 If you wish to customize your deployment then skip ahead to the [Configure Users](#optional-configure-users) section and the [Configure HTTPS](#optional-configure-https) section.

 Otherwise, the rest of this section will describe the process for building the OpenMPF Docker images.
 Note that this